 Nicea’s Yogurt Pancakes with Homemade Syrup are the best pancakes ever!
 The yogurt in the pancakes and in the syrup gives both a rich texture and flavor.

 My sister-in-law, Nicea, made these for me the last time I went to visit her.
-They are probably the best pancakes I have ever had.
+This is probably one of the best pancake recipes that I have ever cooked on a griddle.
 Normally, I am not the biggest pancake fan, but I could eat these yogurt pancakes all day.
 YUM!
 You definitely need to try these!
 They are soft and fluffy, yet perfectly dense.
 After you see how easy (and DELICIOUS) these yogurt pancakes are, you will never go back to making pancakes from a mix again.

 The Homemade Yogurt Syrup:

 The pancakes on their own are amazing, but the syrup… the syrup is liquid heaven.
 It is smooth, slightly creamy, and perfectly sweet.
 I really could probably drink it through a straw.
 I promise, you will not be disappointed.
 It is SO GOOD.
 Try it on waffles, French toast, crepes, even ice cream!

 Frequently Asked Questions

 The baking powder helps the pancakes the rise, so without it, you will have very flat pancakes.

 Two reasons why you could have dense pancakes are having too much egg in the batter, which makes the pancake more dense and custard-like, and also over-mixing, which can make your pancakes chewy and dense.
 When mixing, a good idea is to just mix until the streaks of your dry ingredients have disappeared, but leave the lumps.